 Step 1.
 Complete a Medical Assistant Program

-A program in medical assisting prepares students to:
+An accredited program in medical assisting prepares students to:

 - Perform clinical procedures related to a patient examination